w3f/polkadot-spec/docs/chapter-anv.md

 ### 8.2.2.
 Inclusion {#sect-candidate-inclusion}

-The Polkadot validator includes the backed candidates as parachain inherent data ([Definition 103](chapter-anv#defn-parachain-inherent-data)) into a block as described [Section 2.3.3](chap-state#sect-inherents).
+The Polkadot validator includes the backed candidates as parachain inherent data ([Definition -def-num-ref-](chapter-anv#defn-parachain-inherent-data)) into a block as described [Section 2.3.3](chap-state#sect-inherents).
 The relay chain block author decides on whatever metric which candidate should be selected for inclusion, as long as that candidate is valid and meets the validity quorum of 2/3+ as described in [Section 8.2.1](chapter-anv#sect-candidate-statements).
 The candidate approval process ([Section 8.5](chapter-anv#sect-approval-voting)) ensures that only relay chain blocks are finalized where each candidate for each availability core meets the requirement of 2/3+ availability votes.

 ###### Definition -def-num- Parachain Inherent Data {#defn-parachain-inherent-data}